micheles/decorator/README.rst

 If you are lazy, just perform

-$ easy_install decorator
+$ pip install decorator

 which will install just the module on your system.
-Notice that Python 3 requires the easy_install version of the distribute_ project.

 If you prefer to install the full distribution from source, including the documentation, download the tarball_, unpack it and run